bigcommerce/dev-docs/docs/api-docs/channels/building-channel-apps.md

 [![Open in Request Runner](https://storage.googleapis.com/bigcommerce-production-dev-center/images/Open-Request-Runner.svg)](https://developer.bigcommerce.com/api-reference/store-management/catalog/products/createproduct#requestrunner)

-Variants can be added via the same request used to create the product or later after the product is created, by a `POST` request to the [Product Variant endpoint](https://developer.bigcommerce.com/api-reference/catalog/catalog-api/product-variants/createvariant) (the former is recommended for bulk variant creation).
+Variants can be added via the same request used to create the product or later after the product is created by a `POST` request to the [Product Variant endpoint](https://developer.bigcommerce.com/api-reference/catalog/catalog-api/product-variants/createvariant) (the former is recommended for bulk variant creation).

 ### Exporting

-In order to export catalog data from BigCommerce to an external channel, you will need to get all products and variants from BigCommerce.
+To export catalog data from BigCommerce to an external channel, you will need to get all products and variants from BigCommerce.
 To do so, send a `GET` request to `/stores/{{STORE_HASH}}/v3/catalog/products?include=variants`:

 ```http
 GET https://api.bigcommerce.com/stores/{{STORE_HASH}}/v3/catalog/products?include=variants